mulsewm/my-calendar/README.md

 - **Task Management**: Create and edit tasks directly inside calendar cells.
 - **Drag and Drop**: Reassign tasks between days and reorder tasks within a single day.
-- **Task Filtering**: Filter tasks in the calendar by text.
-- **Label Management**: Create and edit labels for tasks, including color and text options.
+- **Label Management**: Create and edit/update  tasks, including color and text options.
 - **Label Assignment**: Assign multiple labels to a task.
-- **Label-Based Filtering**: Filter tasks by their assigned labels.
+- **Label-Based Filtering**: Label tasks by their colour labels.
 - **Data Import/Export**: Import and export calendar data in JSON or other formats.
-- **Download Calendar**: Ability to download the calendar view as an image.
+- **Download Calendar**: Ability to download the calendar view as an image /png.
 - **Worldwide Holidays**: Display worldwide holidays for each day in the calendar, using data from [Nager.Date API](https://date.nager.at/swagger/index.html).
 - **Fixed Holiday Names**: Holiday names are displayed at the top of each cell and are not affected by task reordering.